top of page

 Sea trout are genetically the same as brown trout but they migrate to the estuary and coastal waters in search of food where they grow much larger than most of their river-dwelling brothers and sisters.
 Most returning fish are between 12oz to 2lb, but a good number around the 4lb - 8lb range are caught.
 A 6 or 7 lb sea trout would be regarded as a specimen and anything approaching 10lb a fish of a lifetime.

-Because sea trout are very shy, and the river you are fishing may be low and gin clear, it is important to wait until it is really dark before commencing fishing.
+Because sea trout are very shy, and the river you are fishing may be low and gin clear, it is usually important to wait until it is dark before commencing fishing.
 Stealth is the watch word.
 No stray headlamp lights or stomping around the bank here.
 Moonless nights and warm nights with cloud cover are generally preferred and your eyes do become accustomed to the low light levels.

 You cast out to where you hope the fish will be, waiting to continue their upstream migration.
 Your team of two flies swings around in the current, nothing takes, so you retrieve, and re-cast, trying to reach as near to the other bank as possible without snagging.
 Four casts later and tawny owls are calling to each other and you're gazing up trying to find the North Star when something tries to snatch the rod from your grasp!